mnopqr1/mnopqr1.github.io/_posts/2021-02-17-art-and-games.markdown

 * **A math-y art project in p5js.**
     I would like to make a theorem visualization that is as pretty as [this](https://ity.cool/dh).
 Maybe I should begin by taking advice and "deconstruct" that work, i.e., understand how it works without looking at the source code and reproduce it myself.
 Could also continue with the [sieve animation](https://mnopqr1.github.io/2021/02/15/eratosthenes-animated.html) idea, try to make it prettier, experiment with changing the grid shape and the block shape.

+* **Automated music recognition/generation.**
+    Can I make a bot recognize who wrote a song or classical piece of music, without it ever having "heard" that particular piece before?
+This would be an extension of a project that was suggested by someone at RC: to classify some music as "elevator music".

+    Probably much harder but also more exciting (to me): try something with auto-generated music.
+Write a fugue in the style of Bach.
+[Sony tried something like this five years ago](http://www.flow-machines.com/history/projects/deepbach-polyphonic-music-generation-bach-chorales/).
+I found the results at the same time cool and not entirely satisfactory.
+Also I prefer pianos over organs.

 * **Art critic bot.**
     A bot that you can give an artwork and it writes a incomprehensible jargon-filled review.
 Perhaps by learning from actual reviews?
 This idea is inspired by an old meme I couldn't find but is similar to the [Instant Art Critique Phrase Generator](http://www.pixmaven.com/phrase_generator.html)[^2], but I haven't seen it done with the input aspect.
 It could also work as a movie/tv critic.
 Might be easier to do because there are already more (human) review aggregator sites that may have data.